n1tsu/generic-onvif-server/README.md

 Usage: onvif-server [options]
 Options:
   -h | --help                  Print this help.
-  --interface       <name>     The network interface to be used.
   --scope           <scope>    ONVIF Scope to be added.
   --stream_endpoint <endpoint> URL endpoint to be used for the RTSP stream.
   --stream_port     <port>     Port to be used to serve the RTSP server.